tsunami416604/azure-docs.hu-hu/articles/iot-dps/quick-enroll-device-tpm-python.md

 1. Tekintse át a sikeres regisztráció kimenetét.

 1. Az Azure Portalon lépjen a kiépítési szolgáltatásra.
-Kattintson a **Regisztrációk kezelése** elemre.
+Válassza a **Regisztrációk kezelése** lehetőséget.
 Figyelje meg, hogy a TPM-eszköz megjelenik az **Egyedi regisztrációk** lapon a korábban létrehozott `registrationid` néven.

     ![Sikeres TPM-regisztráció ellenőrzése a portálon](./media/quick-enroll-device-tpm-python/1.png)

 ## <a name="clean-up-resources"></a>Az erőforrások eltávolítása
-Ha azt tervezi, hogy részletesebben is áttekinti a Java-szolgáltatásmintát, akkor ne törölje az ebben a rövid útmutatóban létrehozott erőforrásokat.
-Ha nem folytatja a munkát, akkor a következő lépésekkel törölheti a rövid útmutatóhoz létrehozott összes erőforrást.
+If you plan to explore the Java service sample, do not clean up the resources created in this quickstart.
+If you do not plan to continue, use the following steps to delete all resources created by this quickstart.

 1. Zárja be a Python-minta kimeneti ablakát a gépen.
 1. Ha létrehozott egy szimulált TPM-eszközt, zárja be a TPM-szimulátor ablakát.
-1. Navigate to your Device Provisioning service in the Azure portal, click **Manage enrollments**, and then select the **Individual Enrollments** tab.
-Select the *Registration ID* for the enrollment entry you created using this Quickstart, and click the **Delete** button at the top of the blade.
+1. Navigate to your Device Provisioning service in the Azure portal, select **Manage enrollments**, and then select the **Individual Enrollments** tab.
+Select the check box next to the *Registration ID* for the enrollment entry you created using this quickstart, and press the **Delete** button at the top of the pane.

 ## <a name="next-steps"></a>Következő lépések
-Ebben a rövid útmutatóban egyéni regisztrációs bejegyzést hozott létre programozott módon egy TPM-eszközhöz, és igény szerint létrehozott egy szimulált TPM-eszközt a gépén, majd kiépítette azt az IoT Hubon az Azure IoT Hub Device Provisioning Service-szel.
+In this quickstart, you’ve programmatically created an individual enrollment entry for a TPM device, and, optionally, created a TPM simulated device on your machine and provisioned it to your IoT hub using the Azure IoT Hub Device Provisioning Service.
 Ha mélyebben szeretné megismerni az eszközkiépítést, folytassa az Azure Portalon az eszközkiépítési szolgáltatás beállításának oktatóanyagával.

 > [!div class="nextstepaction"]
 > [Azure IoT Hub eszközkiépítési szolgáltatás oktatóanyagai](./tutorial-set-up-cloud.md)